 - Chairs may not be nominated to any position on the Commission.

 - Commissions may suggest possible nominees to Liaison Committees.

 2 Nominations By Commissions for members of their commission

 - Commissions may nominate additional physicists to their Commission until 30 August 2017.
-The nomination form will be at (Link will be provided) from 21 June 2017
+The nomination form can be accessed via THIS LINK .

 - Commissions will provide a recommendation for the officers and members of the Commission by 30 August 2017, with their comments on all of the nominations.
 Chairs will be provided with the instructions and the link for this on 11 June 2017.